telus/tds-core/docs/src/html/2-Use-Thorium/hold-6-administration.md

 The [npm version command](https://docs.npmjs.com/cli/version) is useful for updating these files.

 Parts of the documentation site use the current version number in examples.
-E.g. the [For Developers](/1-Getting%20started/2-for-developers.html) page includes it in sample URLs.
+E.g. the [Getting Started](/2-Use-Thorium/1-getting-started.html) page includes it in sample URLs.
 This documentation doesn't need to be manually edited - it will automatically pick up the new version number from package.json.

 ## Changelog maintenance